DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/04chapter3.md

 Let us illustrate the coexistence of these three dimensions with the help of an example, that of digital photography.
-We could argue that digital photography is a separate *medium* that emerges as a result of the development of preceding *media,* while obviously remaining separate from these phenomena.
+We could argue that digital photography is a separate *medium* that emerges as a result of the development of preceding *media*, while obviously remaining separate from these phenomena.
 Indeed, it is a particular technique that puts in place specific conditions that can thereby be described by a series of essential and defining features.
 But separating digital photography from preceding *media* is not commensurate with actual practices.
-We could say that digital techniques allow us to immediately capture a particular moment, without the need of posing subjects, in at once obtaining the photographic result of the photo -- which does not need to be printed in a laboratory.
+We could say that digital techniques allow us to immediately capture a particular moment, without the need of posing subjects, in at once obtaining the photographic result of the photo – which does not need to be printed in a laboratory.
 But we could also consider things differently by trying to capture the mediating conjunctures that constitute the photographic moment (the moment wherein one triggers the shutter open).
 We will see